-A singer-songwriter is defined by many as a male or female artist that performs their own songs, often with a sparse arrangement.
-The guitar is the most common instrument and some of the well-known names that we find under the epithet singer-songwriter are Bob Dylan,
+How to define the singer-songwriter genre?
+A singer-songwriter is defined by many as an artist that performs their own songs, often with a sparse arrangement and the guitar as the most common instrument.
+Under the epithet singer-songwriter we find well-known names such as Bob Dylan, Neil Young, Joni Mitchell, Paul Simon and Ryan Adams.

-The first chords to know
+Chords to know

 Am – Am/G – F – C – Csus – G – Am